WikiConference India

-Wiki Conference India 2011
+2011

-The first WikiIndia Conference was held in Mumbai between 18 and 20 November 2011.

-Overview

 WikiConference India aims to provide a common platform for all Indian Wikimedians to interact, share ideas and collaborate.
-The conference ran from the 18 to 20 November 2011 and was held in Mumbai University in South Mumbai with the largest talks being held in the University's historic convocation hall.
+The conference ran from 18 to 20 November 2011 and was held at Mumbai University in South Mumbai, the largest talks in the university's historic convocation hall.

-Speakers

-The conference was inaugurated by a keynote addresses by Jimmy Wales.
-Arnab Goswami spoke on "Neutrality", he was an invited guest speaker.
+The conference was inaugurated by a keynote address by Jimmy Wales.
+Arnab Goswami spoke on "Neutrality" as an invited guest speaker.
 Barry Newstead spoke on the last day.

-Tracks

-Tracks showcased in the Conference included topics such as Wikipedia Impact, Gender Gap, Indic Language wiki track, MediaWiki Translation Sprint, Institutions and Wikipedia, Fair use Workshop, etc. It also included Editathon and WikiAcademy sessions.
+Tracks showcased at the Conference included topics such as Wikipedia Impact, Gender Gap, Indic Language wiki track, MediaWiki Translation Sprint, Institutions and Wikipedia, Fair use Workshop, etc. It also included Editathon and WikiAcademy sessions.

-Sessions

 Various sessions on topics such as: